OsahonMartinez/alx-low_level_programming/README.md

-This is a file or project about the basics of  programming language on Linux or Unix
+This is a file or project about C programming language as a low level programming language